-Even when you’re looking at the biggest businesses, you still want to have a feeling of connection.
-The easiest way to do that is to humanise your business.
+Even when you’re looking at the most prominent businesses, you still want to have a feeling of connection.
+The easiest way to do that is to humanise your company.
 But how do you go about it?

 First of all, recognise your team – they’re undoubtedly your greatest asset.
 Without these people, you simply wouldn’t have a business.
 If you’re a one-band man (or woman), then make it all about you – after all, you’re the one doing all the work.

-Include photos of your staff and clinic, bring some camaraderie to you social media and don’t forget that Google business listing!
-Finally, make time to tailor your services to your client, whether it’s offering bespoke packages or great aftercare and support.
+Include photos of your staff and clinic, bring some camaraderie to your social media and don’t forget that Google business listing!
+Finally, tailor your services to your client, whether it’s offering bespoke packages or great aftercare and support.